SARIKAYA77/Asp-.net-mvc-Web-applicaton/README.md

-web application developed in layered architecture
+web application developed in layered architecture with asp.net mvc